28 Jul Why Managed Office 365 Services is a Good Business Expand for MSPs

 Scenarios Where Office 365 Benefits Your Managed Services

-You must be an MSP wondering if offering Office 365 services can help you achieve a margin along with your traditional solutions.
+You must be an MSP wondering if offering Microsoft Office 365 services can help you achieve a margin along with your traditional solutions.
 And here comes the truth: Office 365 opens up a whole new revenue channel for MSPs.

 Below are the scenarios to help you validate the reasons to offer Office 365 to your customers: